apache/druid/docs/querying/sql.md

 SELECT * FROM druid.foo WHERE dim1 like CONCAT('%', CAST (?
 AS VARCHAR), '%')
 ```

 With the support of dynamic parameters being extended to arrays, an array with a huge number of entries can be
-programatically supplied through a parameter.
+programmatically supplied through a parameter.

 for example
 ```